-As a first step, a new minor track Communication in the Digital Society will be launched at the College of Communication for Bachelor Students.
-This minor will provide the knowledge and (methodological) skills on digitization and computational communication methods necessary to critically understand the developments in the communication and media environment within contemporary, data-rich societies.
+As a first step, a new minor track Communication in the Digital Society will be launched at the College of Communication for Bachelor's students.
+This minor will provide the knowledge and (methodological) skills on digitisation and computational communication methods necessary to critically understand the developments in the communication and media environment within contemporary, data-rich societies.

 After completing the minor, students are able to apply existing knowledge to identify, execute, reflect upon and criticize key methodological aspects of how communication is constituted within the Digital Society.